ibm-cloud-docs/activity-tracker/adoption.md

 ### Backup the resource configurations of your logging instance
 {: #adoption_archive_ui}

-In the logging UI, you can define custom views, dashboards, parsing templates, screens, and exclusion rules that you can use to view and analyze data.
+In the UI, you can define custom views, dashboards, parsing templates, screens, and exclusion rules that you can use to view and analyze data.

 To reuse resource definitions that you define in your logging instance, you can export these resources from {an {{site.data.keyword.at_full_notm}} instance as a JSON file.
 Then, you can import the definitions into other logging instances.
 For example, you can reuse your LogDNA resources across different environments for your stage, pre-production, and production instances.
 [Learn more](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-reuse_resource_definitions).